With Easter rapidly approaching there are so many options for accommodation on the Sunshine Coast. But have you ever considered camping?

-It's true some may complain about camping, and to them we say move on with your whinging and let those who actually ENJOY sleeping to the sounds of cicadas, waking up at 5.30am with the first light, and strategically manoeuvring through the tiny unzipped gap in the mosquito net at night, read on.
+It's true some may complain about camping, and to them we say move on with your whinging and let those who actually enjoy sleeping to the sounds of cicadas, waking up at 5.30am with the first light, and strategically manoeuvring through the tiny unzipped gap in the mosquito net at night, read on.

-Basically, here at TUL HQ, we’re a camping bunch.
-And with so many places to explore across the region but we've managed to narrow it down and have found the best summer camping spots on the Sunshine Coast to hit up this Easter.
+Basically, we’re a camping bunch at Urban List.
+And with so many places to explore across the region, we've done the hard work to bring you the best Sunshine Coast camping spots to pitch a tent this Easter long weekend.

 Campsite 3 or 4, Noosa Everglades

-If camping on an island this Easter is your idea of the ultimate outdoor holiday, then hop a barge to Fraser Island and take your pick from a smorgasbord of camp grounds—we’re talking 28, if you need specifics.
+If camping on an island this Easter is your idea of the ultimate outdoor holiday, then hop a barge to Fraser Island and take your pick from a smorgasbord of camp grounds—there's 28, if you need specifics.
 Depending on how you want to spend your down time, there are sites more suited to boaties (Garry’s Anchorage, Ungowa, and Waddy Point beachfront camping area), those looking for a remote experience (Coongal Creek or Moon Point) and those who are with child and need to spend nights at a dingo-fenced site (Dundubara and Central Station).
 Make sure to book and secure your permit before heading off!